Eelgrass Restoration in Upper Newport Bay

 On December 7, 2012, Coastkeeper Marine Restoration Coordinator, Amanda Bird, and Senior Marine Biologist, Rick Ware, of Coastal Resources Management, Inc along with our fantastic Coastkeeper Captain, Austin Brown, performed the first underwater surveys of the restored eelgrass beds since restoration.
 We are happy to report that the restored areas consisting of one area in which we transplanted bundles, one in which we laid TERFS, and a third in which we used the Buoy-Deployed Seed bags, are all looking healthy for a newly-transplanted bed (see below for more information on the methods used).
 The bundles have grown into a natural-looking bed and most all of the bare patches have filled in and expanded to new areas on the previously unvegetated mudflat.
 All of the TERFS are now small patches containing eelgrass, which has also begun to spread to cover the area.
 There are small patches of seedlings present in the BuDS areas, which we are hopeful will continue to grow and expand until next Spring when we survey the areas for the second time before round two of restoration.

-Phase I of Restoration is Complete!
+June 2012 – Phase One of Restoration is Complete!

 After years of research, planning and community outreach, Coastkeeper (in partnership with Coastal Resources Management, Inc. and the Department of Fish & Game) completed the first phase of our pilot eelgrass restoration project.
 Over 40 land-based volunteers and volunteer divers worked over the course of four days in late June to restore this native seagrass to Upper Newport Bay.
 Together, we were able to restore 200 square meters (2,100 square feet) of eelgrass in Upper Newport Bay.